bntjah/lancache/README.md

     * DNS
         * Added additional domain for Blizzard CDN
 * 3-27-2017 Travispk
-    * DNS
     * Cleaned up Readme
     * Cleaned up interfaces
     * Made some tweaks to unbound.conf to make it faster and lower the TTL if changes are necessary during event
 ## Installation

 ### Quick Installation on a clean Debian